DavidT352/how-AI-perceives-reality/entries/01-library-in-the-sky.md

 - Calm, Engaging Tone — Making complex AI concepts accessible and relatable

 ## 📬 Prompt:

+## ASK
 From the perspective of a large language model (LLM) like ChatGPT—which lacks sensory input, conscious thought, and memory unless context is provided—explain how it processes data and generates responses in a way that a curious, non-technical audience can understand.

+## CONTEXT
+The goal is to make the explanation accessible and engaging.
+Use analogies instead of technical language so that someone with no background in AI can follow and enjoy the reasoning.

+## CONSTRAINTS
-Use the analogy of a vast library to describe, in 5 clear, standalone bullet points, how the AI processes inputs, selects information, and creates outputs.
-Ensure the analogies are engaging and grounded in the underlying technical principles (e.g., parallel processing, contextual attention, probabilistic prediction), but do not include technical jargon in the response itself.
+- Use the analogy of a vast library.
+- Present the explanation in **5 clear, standalone bullet points**.
+- Analogies should remain engaging but grounded in the underlying principles (e.g., parallel processing, contextual attention, probabilistic prediction).
+- Avoid technical jargon in the final output.

 ## ✉️ Response:
 Imagine an enormous library containing every piece of information the AI has ever been trained on.
 Here’s how the AI operates, step-by-step, like a master librarian: